-In the opinion of Vinson & Elkins L.L.P. and Bates & Coleman, P.C., Co-Bond Counsel, under existing law (i) interest on the Series 2010 Bonds is excludable from gross income for federal income tax purposes except for any period a Series 2010 Bond is held by a person who, within the meaning of Section 147(a) of the Internal Revenue Code of 1986, as amended (the "Code"), is a "substantial user" or a "related person" to a "substantial user" of the facilities refinanced with the proceeds of the Series 2010 Bonds and (ii) the Series 2010 Bonds are "private activity bonds" within the meaning of the Code, the interest on which is not, pursuant to the American Recovery and Reinvestment Act of 2009, (A) a specific preference item subject to the alternative minimum tax on individuals and corporations, or (B) included in a corporation's adjusted current earnings for purposes of the alternative minimum tax.
+In the opinion of Vinson & Elkins L.L.P. and Bates & Coleman, P.C., Co-Bond Counsel, under existing law (i) (A) interest on the Series 2011A Bonds is excludable from gross income for federal income tax purposes except for any period a Series 2011A Bond is held by a person who, within the meaning of Section 147(a) of the Internal Revenue Code of 1986, as amended (the "Code"), is a "substantial user" or a "related person" to a "substantial user" of the facilities financed or refinanced with the proceeds of the Series 2011A Bonds, and (B) the Series 2011A Bonds are "private activity bonds" under the Code and, as such, interest on the Series 2011A Bonds is an item of tax preference that is includable in alternative minimum taxable income for purposes of determining the alternative minimum tax imposed on individuals and corporations, and (ii) interest on the Series 2011B Bonds is excludable from gross income for federal income tax purposes and (ii) the Series 2011B Bonds are not "private activity bonds" under the Code, and, as such, interest on the Series 2011B Bonds is not subject to the alternative minimum tax on individuals and corporations, except as described below in the discussion regarding the adjusted current earnings adjustment for corporations.

-The Code imposes a number of requirements that must be satisfied for interest on state or local obligations, such as the Series 2010 Bonds, to be excludable from gross income for federal income tax purposes.
-These requirements include, among other things, limitations on the use of the bond-financed project, limitations on the use of bond proceeds and the source of repayment of bonds, limitations on the investment of bond proceeds prior to expenditure, a requirement that excess arbitrage earned on the investment of bond proceeds be paid periodically to the United States, and a requirement that the issuer file an information report with the Internal Revenue Service (the "Service").
+The Code imposes a number of requirements that must be satisfied for interest on state or local obligations, such as the Series 2011 Bonds, to be excludable from gross income for federal income tax purposes.
+These requirements include, among other things, limitations on the use of the bond financed project, limitations on the use of bond proceeds and the source of repayment of bonds, limitations on the investment of bond proceeds prior to expenditure, a requirement that excess arbitrage earned on the investment of bond proceeds be paid periodically to the United States and a requirement that the issuer file an information report with the Internal Revenue Service (the "Service").
 The City has covenanted in the Ordinance that it will comply with these requirements.

-Co-Bond Counsel's opinion will assume continuing compliance with the covenants of the Ordinance pertaining to those sections of the Code that affect the exclusion from gross income of the interest on the Series 2010 Bonds for federal income tax purposes and, in addition, will rely on representations by the City, the Co-Financial Advisors and the Underwriter with respect to matters solely within the knowledge of the City, the Co-Financial Advisors and the Underwriter, respectively, which Co-Bond Counsel have not independently verified.
-If the City fails to comply with the covenants in the Ordinance or if the foregoing representations should be determined to be inaccurate or incomplete, interest on the Series 2010 Bonds could become includable in gross income from the date of original delivery of the Series 2010 Bonds, regardless of the date on which the event causing such inclusion occurs.
+Co-Bond Counsel's opinion will assume continuing compliance with the covenants of the Ordinance pertaining to those sections of the Code that affect the exclusion from gross income of interest on the Series 2011 Bonds for federal income tax purposes and, in addition, will rely on representations by the City, the City's Co-Financial Advisors and the Underwriters with respect to matters solely within the knowledge of the City, the City's Co-Financial Advisors and the Underwriters, respectively, which Co-Bond Counsel have not independently verified.
+Co-Bond Counsel will further rely on the report (the "Report") of Grant Thornton LLP, certified public accountants, regarding the mathematical accuracy of certain computations.
+If the City fails to comply with the covenants in the Ordinance or if the foregoing representations or the Report are determined to be inaccurate or incomplete, interest on the Series 2011 Bonds could become includable in gross income from the date of original delivery of each issue of the Series 2011 Bonds, regardless of the date on which the event causing such inclusion occurs.